-Tauriko Enabling Works: construction starting in March 2024
+Tauriko Enabling Works: construction in progress

-Work has started on significant upgrades to SH29 which will take approximately three years.
+Work started in March 2024 on significant upgrades to SH29 which will take approximately three years.
 These upgrades will improve safety at intersections of State Highway 29 with Redwood Lane, Belk Road and Cambridge Road.
 They will enable the development of the first 2400 homes within Tauriko West from 2027, support continued development of Tauriko Business Estate, and improve access to public transport.
 The upgrades are delivered by NZ Transport Agency Waka Kotahi in partnership with Tauranga City Council.

 Programme overview Access the details on the NZTA website